 How are hurricanes rated?
 The Saffir-Simpson Hurricane Wind Scale explained

 Hurricanes are rated by five categories.
-Any hurricane that is rated Category 3, 4 or 5 on the Saffir-Simpson Hurricane Wind Scale is classified as a major hurricane.
+Any hurricane that is rated Category 3, 4 or 5 on the Saffir-Simpson Hurricane Wind Scale is classified as a "major" hurricane.

 Hurricanes in the Atlantic Basin are assigned a Category 1-to-5 rating based on their maximum sustained winds.
-This classification method is called the Saffir-Simpson Hurricane Wind Scale, and it has been used by the National Hurricane Center to evaluate the strength of hurricanes since the early 1970s.
+This classification method is called the Saffir-Simpson Hurricane Wind Scale, and it has been used by the National Hurricane Center (NHC) to evaluate the strength of hurricanes since the early 1970s.

 WHAT IS THE ‘CONE OF UNCERTAINTY’ IN HURRICANE FORECASTS?

-Water is the No. 1 killer and safety hazard during a hurricane or tropical storm that strikes the U.S. – comprising nearly 90% of all tropical cyclone deaths – mostly by drowning in either storm surge, rainfall flooding or high surf, according to a 2014 study by Dr. Edward Rappaport, deputy director of the NHC.
+Water is the No. 1 killer and safety hazard during a hurricane or tropical storm that strikes the U.S. – comprising nearly 90% of all tropical cyclone deaths – mostly by drowning in either storm surge, rainfall flooding or high surf, according to a 2014 study by Dr. Edward Rappaport, the former deputy director of the NHC.

 WATER FROM HURRICANES, TROPICAL STORMS KILLS MORE IN U.S. THAN WIND